ltebs-polimi/AY2122_II_Project-5/README.md

 ### Machine Learning
 #### $Install$
-The Machine Learning portion of this project was created using a shared Jupyter Notebook.
+The Machine Learning portion of this project was created using a Jupyter Notebook.
 It requires the following Python libraries:
 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org)
 - [seaborn](https://seaborn.pydata.org/)